Skip to main content

 • Industry Commercial Banking

-“We left New York City in a full-blown snow storm and just a few hours later we were sitting outside in downtown Greenville, eating burgers and watching people walk by in light jackets,” he said.
+“We left New York City in a full-blown snowstorm and just a few hours later we were sitting outside in downtown Greenville, eating burgers and watching people walk by in light jackets,” he said.
 “It was a no-brainer.”

-During their time in New York, Erald found a job at JPMorgan Chase & Co., a global financial institution with more than 250,000 employees worldwide, and got an MBA at NYU’s Stern School of Business while his wife attended the NYU School of Dentistry.
-When the couple made the move to Upstate South Carolina, just six months after the birth of their first child, Erald was able to continue working at JPMorgan Chase as the firm expanded into the region with a new commercial banking office in Greenville.
+During his time in New York, Erald found a job at JPMorganChase, a global financial institution with more than 250,000 employees worldwide, and earned an MBA at NYU’s Stern School of Business.
+When he made the move to Upstate South Carolina, just six months after the birth of his first child, Erald was able to continue working at JPMorganChase as the firm expanded into the region with a new commercial banking office in Greenville.

-“I knew about BMW, I knew about Michelin, I knew there was an international company presence here.
-And for me, as someone who wasn’t born in the U.S. I knew that meant it would be a welcoming place.
+“I knew about BMW, I knew about Michelin and I knew there was an international company presence here.
+For me, as someone who wasn’t born in the U.S., I knew that meant it would be a welcoming place.

-“But the implications of having international companies here goes beyond having people from other countries walking around,” he continued.
+“The implications of having international companies here goes beyond having people from other countries walking around,” he continued.
 “It contributes to a culture where people are more accepting and genuinely interested in my life story and how I ended up here.
 It’s like New York in that way.
 That, and the restaurant scene is very diverse.”

-Another surprise coming from New York was just how much there is to do in the Upstate.
-“There’s really a lot to do and you can find anything you want—from local stores to restaurants to activities.
+“There’s really a lot to do and you can find anything you want—from local stores to restaurants and activities.
 The downtown has a very European feel and it’s very walkable.
 Living in New York, we didn’t have a car, so we liked that aspect,” he said.
-Erald and his family rented an apartment for the first six months and have since found a house that’s walkable to downtown.

 “It comes down to quality of life,” Erald said of what makes Upstate SC different from other places he has lived.
 “Affordability, air quality, activities for the kids, and the attitude of the people here.”